Frontear/Frontear/README.md

 ### Welcome to my profile 👋
 My name is Ali, a 19 year old student, programming enthusiast, and avid gamer who enjoys messing around with the modding space in a variety of games, and dabbling in scripts and tools for usability and modularity!

-I am currently attending Ryerson University, majoring in the Computer Science program.
+I am currently attending TMU (formerly Ryerson), majoring in the Computer Science program.
 I have a lot of experience in C/C++, Python, Java.
 Beyond that, I have ample experience in C#, Rust, HTML/CSS, and JS.
 I am interested in learning more about Rust and C#.
 I am also deeply interested (but not very experienced) in graphical programming, and using APIs like OpenGL and Vulkan for rendering.
 I place a strong emphasis on performance above all else, and strive to optimize to the absolute maximum for many of my programs.

+I'm super open to learning new ideas and fundamentals.
+I pride myself on being open-minded and accepting of many new ideas and perspectives, and will incorporate them into my standard of programming.
+Most importantly, I am willing to learn and improve myself in all aspects.

 ---